flhofer/docker_tutorial/#1_Container/README.md

 ## Users and privileges

-It is common practice to create users and limit access and privileges of containers.
-One thing is that a container by default has only one user, `root`.
+It is common practice to create users and limit access and privileges in containers.
+By default, a container has only one user, `root`.
 Thus, to restrict access, the finished image should use an unprivileged user that runs the software.
-For proper access management, commands like `ADD` and `COPY` foresee flags to change a file's ownership.
-More details can be found in the [builder refernece][1].
+For proper access management, commands like `ADD` and `COPY` support flags to change file ownership.
+More details can be found in the [builder reference][1].

 As we have seen previously, a container shares the kernel with the host (or Virtual machine in the case of Windows).
 To limit the container's host access, all containers have no advanced privileges by default.
 Thus, capabilities such as changing a task's priority or scheduling policy need particular privileges.
 These privileges are given with the `--cap-add=` parameter at container run.
 Example: